ibm-cloud-docs/ContinuousDelivery/toolchains_post_upgrade.md

  {{site.data.keyword.DRA_short}} is available in the US South, United Kingdom, and Germany regions.
  {: tip}

 - In projects, membership was maintained at the project level.
 Access to toolchains is managed by {{site.data.keyword.Bluemix_notm}} organization (org) and by toolchain.
 To work with a toolchain, you must be a member of the org that contains the toolchain.
 The toolchain owner has further control over who can access the toolchain and what they can do.
-For details, see step 2 in [Getting started with your toolchain](#upgrade_next_steps).
+For more information about access control, see step 2 in [Getting started with your toolchain](#upgrade_next_steps).
 - Depending on the type of repo you used in your project on hub.jazz.net, your toolchain might contain a GitHub.com repo or a {{site.data.keyword.gitrepos}} repo.

 You can learn more about toolchains on [YouTube ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://youtu.be/2SIPE1e7NJ4){: new_window} or from [Getting started with {{site.data.keyword.contdelivery_short}}](/docs/services/ContinuousDelivery/index.html).